lamokera/sunpump-sniper-bot/README.md

 # sunpump-sniper-bot

 The `sunpump-sniper-bot` is a tool designed to automate the monitoring, buying, and selling of tokens on the SunPump.Meme platform on the TRON blockchain.
-It listens for new token creations, evaluates the top holders' percentages,checks for social links, buys tokens if they meet the criteria, and sells them after a specified delay.
+It listens for new token creations, evaluates the top holders' percentages, checks for social links, buys tokens if they meet the criteria, and sells them after a specified delay.
 The bot also manages a snipelist and optionally a blacklist.

 ## Features